 The midsize SUV segment is among the most contested in India, with popular models such as the Hyundai Creta, Tata Sierra, Kia Seltos and Skoda Kushaq fighting for space.
 A majority of SUVs in this segment come with turbo-petrol engines, which are known to offer good performance and deliver respectable fuel efficiency when driven efficiently.
-Here, we have compiled a list of the most fuel-efficient turbo-petrol midsize SUVs in India, from lowest to highest.
+Here, we have ranked the turbo-petrol midsize SUVs in India from least to most fuel-efficient.
 Do note that the list is based on ARAI figures, with real-world numbers expected to vary depending on driving conditions and styles.

 Renault Duster